the-write-one/gurobi-groovy/bin/bin.md

 ## Running Groovy Model from Command Line (Windows)

-To build and solve the same model in Groovy, we use the following command line:
+To build and solve the same model in Groovy, use the following command line:
 ```
 examples\groovy> groovy_run.bat sos.groovy
 ```

-And the output is similar to that of Python.
+The output is similar to that of Python.
 It consists of two parts:

 The implicit diagnostic portion (`stderr`)